Apply To The Massachusetts School of Professional Psychology

 The General Graduate Record Examination (GRE) is required of applicants to the Doctor in Clinical Psychology (PsyD).
 Applicants to other programs are highly encouraged to submit GRE scores to enhance their application but not required.
 The psychology subject test is optional.
-MSPP’s School Code/Reporting Number is 3501.
+MSPP's School Code/Reporting Number is 3501.

 For doctoral applicants GRE results (verbal and quantitative) are expected to be at least 1150 combined or a comparable score of approximately 310 on the “REVISED” GRE.
 Score level for the Analytical Writing section GRE-A is expected to be 4.0 or higher.
 Non-native speakers of English may be required to take the Test of English as a Foreign Language (TOEFL).
 TOEFL results (listening, structure and writing expression, speaking and reading) combined scores are expected to be at least 637 (paper-based), 270 (computer-based) or 110 (internet-based).